shirubaarison/YomiVox/README.md

   <h1>YomiVox</h1>
 </div>

+Adding only sentence cards in Anki sucks, so I made this extension to add audio to those cards.
+My workflow: add an unknown word to Anki with Yomitan, then use this extension to generate audio for the latest card

 ## Features

 - **Yomitan-Style Selection**: Hold `Ctrl` and hover over any Japanese sentence to instantly select it and bring up the audio popup.